wp-plugins/contact-us-page-contact-people/readme.txt

 == Upgrade Notice ==

+= 1.1.4.5 =
+Upgrade your plugin now for a Framework code tweak and full compatibility with WordPress Version 4.0

 = 1.1.4.4 =
 Update now for 2 important framework code tweaks to keep you plugin in tip top running order.